mgood7123/Scroll-Bar/README.md

 this is done for you in ScrollBarViews constructor, along with ViewGroup, ScrollView, HorizontalScrollView, and RecyclerView

-this is what the registration looks like for RecyclerView, a complex looking class
+this is what the registration looks like for RecyclerView, which is a more complex class

 ```Java
 myScrollBarView.registerView(